cambridgeltl/adversarial-postspec/README.md

 # adversarial-postspec
-Code for our adversarial post-specialisation model
+Code and scripts for our adversarial post-specialisation model, as a follow-up of the NAACL-HLT 2018 submission by Vulić et al.